What we know and don’t know about Trump’s deal to end the war in Gaza

 What is still unknown?

-Even if the ceasefire takes effect and Israeli hostages and Palestinian prisoners are released, the warring parties have not agreed to major sticking points tackled in Trump’s more comprehensive 20-point plan released last month.
+The warring parties have still not agreed to major sticking points tackled in Trump’s more comprehensive 20-point plan released last month.
+Those include:

 • Disarmament: Trump’s plan called for Hamas to “commit to peaceful co-existence” with Israel and lay down its arms.
 Hamas members who comply will be given amnesty under the plan.
 Disarmament has long been a red line for the militant group.